chroma-core/chroma/docs/cip/CIP_8_Matrix_Packages.md

 - An expert opinion on what the optimal representation of embeddings and metadata is for that dataset
 - The actual embeddings (and some other computed results)

 This is immediately problematic.
-The best traditional software packages find a way to define "optimal implementation" for their domain problem in a way that's largely independent of their dependers' use case.
+Ideal traditional software packages find a way to define "optimal implementation" for their domain problem in a way that's largely independent of their dependers' use case.
 In interacting with LLMs, however, it's unclear the extent to which an "optimal embedding representation" can be expressed independent of a particular use case - domains don't nest tidily.

+But it's not immediately disqualifying.
+Say a package consumer's use case demands reconfiguring a published matrix package.
+For example, the "kung fu" package contained information for only a narrow range height, weight, assigned sex, etc. As long as it is easier to reach the end goal by rebuilding parts of the package than it is to start from scratch, matrix packages are plausibly valuable.

-That we are pursuing matrix packages at all is, therefore, a bet: we think that it's possible to reach a point of ease, clarity, and utility in these packages such that an ecosystem can take flight.
+There are plenty of other issues to consider for matrix packages.
+That we are pursuing them at all is, therefore, a bet: we believe there exists a goldilocks zone of ease, clarity, and utility for matrix packages, such that an ecosystem can take flight.
+Iterating is the only way to find it.